frinica/currency-converter/README.md

 | List       | Display countries in a list and the amount in local currency after being converted |

 ## Future features

+- Database connection for storing users and users lists
+- Register new user function
+- Logout function
+- Secure login with form validation and encrypted passwords
+- Fetch latest exchange rates for Sweden and convert EUR to SEK dynamically
+- Abstract functions in the clients components to services files for cleaner code and reusability
+- Add error messages in the UI if login fails, search result doesn't exist, etc.
+- Install CSS framework and modernize the styling
+- Update TS types in List component